maruthiprasad06/fabzero/readme.md

  After the successfull installation we did cloning the readme file by copying the address and then we tried updating the file and then we saved the file by commit and then pushing the file to the repository.
+ Then we have started taking pictures of the equipment's and uploading in the repository.
+After that we had lunch break.